Daily Bread a Feeding Program

 “It’s a really good thing for people to have these experiences and be able to see these people as real people.”

-- Reverend Beth Nelson, Vice Pres of UM Church Union,
+- Reverend Beth Nelson, Director of Community Relations,

 of the opportunity to volunteer with this program